nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ### View Event Details feature

 This feature allows Managera users to find an Event by name and view its details.
-The search is done using the Event's name since Managera employs a UniqueEventList and will not have more than one Event with a given name.
+The search is done using the Event's index in the displayed Event list.

 #### Implementation Details

 The `AddressBookParser` is responsible for determining the type of `Command` to be created from user input, hence we simply added a new `commandType` case for `ShowEventDetailsCommand` in `AddressBookParser`.

-A `ShowEventDetailsCommandParser` parses the user's input and creates an `EventNamePredicate` which the `ShowEventDetailsCommand` uses to search for the Event. `EventNamePredicate` implements `Predicate<Event>` which can be passed to a `FilteredList<Event>` to filter out the Event.
-Since the predicate searches for the Event with a name that matches the predicate exactly, it returns only one result in the filtered list.

-The `ShowEventDetailsCommand` created by `ShowEventDetailsParser` contains the `EventNamePredicate` used to filter the Event list.
-When the command is executed, the `model` obtains the Event by filtering the `FilteredList<Event>` using the `EventNamePredicate` and displays its details.
+A `ShowEventDetailsCommandParser` parses the user's input and creates an `Index` object which the `ShowEventDetailsCommand` uses to search for the Event.
+The `ShowEventDetailsCommand` created by `ShowEventDetailsParser` will then contain the `Index` used to filter the Event list.
+When the command is executed, the `model` obtains the Event by getting the `Event` with the given `Index` from the `FilteredList<Event>` and displays its details.

 #### Implementation Rationale

-Since each Event has a unique name, it provides a convenient way for the user to look for a specific Event if matching name is used as the criterion.
+Since each Event has a unique index in the displayed Event list, it provides a convenient way for the user to look for a specific Event if index is used as the criterion.

 Another command similar in function is `findEvent`, where the model will filter the existing Event list and display the Events with names that contain a given keyword.
 However, this implementation is meant for returning a list of possibly